We’re going to walk you through how to build out a simple template and run a checklist from it, in around 10 minutes.

 If you find you have some empty or blank tasks that you don’t need, you can delete these easily.

-- Click on the task you’d like to delete, and click the delete button in the task menu.
-This deletes tasks one at a time (or you can choose to hit the backspace key which also deletes it)
+- Click on the task you’d like to delete, and click the trashcan button in the task menu.
+This deletes tasks one at a time (you can also hit your backspace key to delete blank tasks)

 - Or, you can multi-select tasks to delete in bulk, using the Shift, Ctrl or CMD key.
-Then hit the delete button in the center of your screen.
+Then hit the delete button in the center of your screen (as shown below).

 Pro tip: If you add a colon : to the end of a task, it turns it into a heading.
 Remove the : and it turns back into a task.